top of page

 Giving Back to Nature

 Peter James also knows that in addition to being beautiful, nature holds the power to support all life.
 When we need to look for solutions to major problems that are facing humanity, nature has answers for us.
 The same answers it's had for eons.
 By supporting ecosystem restoration projects around the world, we support our own lives and life for generations to come.
-One way Peter James Photo Gallery contributes is by making a donation that plants 100 trees for every Metal Print sold on this website, or in the gallery.
+One way Peter James Photo Gallery contributes is by making a donation that plants 100 trees for every Metal Print sold on this website, or in the galleries.

 Peter is also the co-creator of www.trees-are-awesome.org